thomas051083/psd-psw/_pswlf-2020/1e-occ4.md

       <br>This session introduces UXC projects, HCI and case studies.
 It also introduces the following tools: Jobs To Be Done tools, Philosophy Statement and How Might We Question.
       <br>
       <br>Learning Outcomes:
-      <br>• Learn about HCI process and sharing on UXC cases
+      <br>• Learn about HCI process and sharing on UXC cases.
-      <br>• Be introduced to UXC tools on how to define project scope
+      <br>• Be introduced to UXC tools on how to define project scope.
-      <br>• Craft a philosophy statement that will guide the project direction
+      <br>• Craft a philosophy statement that will guide the project direction.
       <br>
       <a href="https://www.eventbrite.sg/e/what-is-the-best-way-to-scope-a-user-centric-project-tickets-117752676425">Click here to register.</a>
     </td>